Leibniz Institute for Educational Trajectories (LIfBi)

 IPN – Leibniz Institute for Science and Mathematics Education

-The Leibniz Institute for Science and Mathematics Education (IPN) was established in 1966 as a research center for science education.
-As an institute of the Leibniz Association, the IPN has a nationwide function.
-It is also affiliated to the University of Kiel.
-The department heads at the IPN hold professorships at the University of Kiel.
+The IPN – Leibniz Institute for Science and Mathematics Education was established in 1966 as a research center for science education.
+It is affiliated with Kiel University.
+The department heads at the IPN hold professorships at Kiel University, one department head holds a professorship at Humboldt-Universität zu Berlin.

-The IPN’s work ranges across the entire field of science, mathematics, and technology education.
-The IPN concentrates on long-term and nationwide research projects, which cannot be covered by universities.
+The IPN conducts long-term and nationwide research and transfer projects, which cannot be carried out by universities.

-The IPN research program focuses on following areas:
+The IPN’s research program focuses on the following areas:

-Besides its research activities, the IPN offers different transfer activities: Coordination of national and international student competitions in biology, chemistry, physics and environmental issues, programs for teacher education, and publications on science and mathematics education addressing teachers and scientists.
+The IPN’s transfer activities comprise various formats such as coordinating national and international student competitions in biology, chemistry, physics, and environmental issues, programs for teacher (educators) education, and publications for teachers and the general public.nd publications on science and mathematics education addressing teachers and scientists.

 Hector Research Institute of Education Sciences and Psychology (HIB)